 In addition to the theoretical aspect of trading, by the end of this course you will also get a hands on experience on how a basic hedge is performed and how a simple arbitrage is performed.

-** This course is a precursor to "The Complete FOREX Trading Course - An Investment Banking Perspective", which can be created based on the feedback from the students of this course.
+** This course is a precursor to "Beginner to Advanced Trader - An Investment Banking Perspective", which has been created based on the feedback from the students of multiple courses.

 Thanks for taking this course and hope you enjoy it!